livewire/flux/README.md

 composer require livewire/flux --prefer-dist
 ```

 Flux has built-in scripts and styles that are required to use the components.
-Add the following to your app template's `head` and `body` tags:
+Add the following directives to your app template's `head` and `body` tags:

 ```html
 <head>